rickhowe/sample/README.md

 #### Commands

 * `:[range]VDiffthis[!]`
-	* Select the last characterwise, linewise, or blockwise Visual area used in the current window.
+	* Select the characterwise, linewise, or blockwise Visual area most recently used in the current window.
 If `[range]` (default: current line) is not specified as `'<,'>` and different from the last Visual area, those specified lines are selected as linewise area instead.
 	The selected area is highlighted in `hl-DiffChange` with "italic", and then will be compared as a single combined line.
-Shortly after the two area are selected, `:VDiffthis` compares them based on the `g: DiffUnit` option and "icase", "iwhite", "iwhiteall" and "iwhiteeol" flags in the 'diffopt' option.
+Shortly after the two area are selected, `:VDiffthis` compares them based on the `g:DiffUnit` option and "icase", "iwhite", "iwhiteall" and "iwhiteeol" flags in the 'diffopt' option.
 Then their differences are shown using the `g:DiffColors` option.
-It is possible to select two area even in the same window.
+It is also possible to select two area in the same window.
 If `!` flag is specified, each line is separately compared, which would be useful particular for columns in a table on blockwise area.
 Redundant lines in the line-by-line comparison are shown with "strikethrough".